 4. Reddit as a Serious Channel

 Reddit barely registers in most SEO strategies.
 In AEO, it is one of the most cited sources across AI search engines.
-Reddit is the most-cited single domain in ChatGPT's sources.
-Grok accounts for 60% of all Reddit citations across AI search engines, returning Reddit URLs in 30-40% of its responses.
-Gemini cites Reddit occasionally (2-4 URLs per research cycle).
+Perplexity now cites Reddit most by rate (~46.7%), and Grok relies on Reddit as its single most-cited domain (~16%) while producing the highest volume of Reddit citations.
+Gemini cites Reddit occasionally, and Claude effectively ignores it.
 Brands that ignore Reddit are invisible in a significant portion of AI-generated answers.

 In SEO, you publish a page and check if it ranks.
-In AEO, you publish content, wait for AI search engines to re-crawl, and then verify whether the engines actually changed what they say about your brand.
-This verification loop does not exist in SEO workflows because Google's ranking is deterministic: the page either ranks or it does not.
+In AEO, you publish content, wait for AI search engines to re-crawl, and then track what AI search engines say about your brand to see whether the engines changed their answer.
+This monitoring loop does not exist in SEO workflows because Google's ranking is deterministic: the page either ranks or it does not.
 AI search engine responses are non-deterministic, meaning the same query can produce different answers on different runs.

 Where AEO and SEO Overlap

-The "rebranded" criticism is not entirely baseless.
-AEO and SEO share a common foundation.
+The "rebranded" criticism has a kernel of truth.
+AEO and SEO share far more than they differ.
 Both require technically sound websites that search engines can crawl.
 Both benefit from structured data, clear headers, and well-organized content.
 Both use keyword research (or query research, in AEO's case) to understand what users are searching for.
+The underlying content craft, building authoritative, well-structured, fresh content on relevant topics, is identical.

 How to Spot Real AEO vs Repackaged SEO